thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 }
 ```

-Given the components of a closure environment, `closure` and `env`, we'll produce a Wasm struct type containing a field for each type and intern it to produce a type index.
+Given the components of a closure environment, `closure` and `env`, we'll emit a Wasm struct type containing a field for each type.
 Our first step is turning our `closure` into its function type index:

 ```rs